-— DEX or CEX – which one benefits your own crypto needs?
-Here, we help you assess.
+— DEX or CEX – which one do you need?
+Here, let us help you understand.

-So you’re looking to swap your crypto, but you keep reading about different exchanges and have no idea where ot start: DEX or CEX?
-What on earth is the difference?!
-Read on – we have your back.
+So you’re looking to swap your crypto, but you keep reading about different exchanges and have no idea where to start: DEX or CEX?
+What on earth is the difference?

 Let’s jump in!